-A good food truck design is contemplated at the interior and exterior level before the food truck designer picks up his welding tools and paint brush.
+A good food truck design is contemplated at the interior and exterior level before the food truck designer picks up his welding tools and paintbrush.
 A successful food truck business has an internal design to accommodate current and future growth capabilities, and an exterior design that will attract one’s target buyers.
 This article is intended to help entrepreneurs, family businesses, and restaurant chains learn about the four must-have that the best food truck design company will take into consideration when building the platform and designing the exterior so that you are off to a great start to make an amazing profit with consistent, year-over-year growth.

 1. Designing the Inside of Your Food Truck with Stainless Steel

 Materials are everything.
 Some buyers will opt for cheaper materials that are porous, hard to clean, stain easily, and that can even rub off on to food (cutting up a salad on types of plastic over time can give a strange chemical taste to the food that derives from contact with chemicals, and though they aren’t toxic, the taste is vile).
 Always get a high-quality stainless steel interior.
 This means the floor, walls, counters, storage–everything should be stainless steel.
-It is by far the most sanitary interior material to have, easy to clean, and offers a nice modern look.
+It is by far the most sanitary interior material to have, easy to clean and offers a nice modern look.

 2. The Best Food Truck Builders Will Design a Growth-Driven Platform

-A growth-driven platform is something the best food truck builders in the industry do to ensure the space works for their clients now, and will continue to be a great solution to their future needs as they grow.
-You should work with food truck builders who take the time to sit down with you, understand your menu, brand, and target customers, as well as what your growth goals are and where you see you food truck in five years.
+A growth-driven platform is something the best food truck builders in the industry do to ensure space works for their clients now and will continue to be a great solution to their future needs as they grow.
+You should work with food truck builders who take the time to sit down with you, understand your menu, brand, and target customers, as well as what your growth goals are and where you see your food truck in five years.
 An interior food truck design will include the necessary equipment needed to store, prep and cook the food and have enough floor space to accommodate your current team.
 But if your growth goal is to add an oven and an industrial juicer, along with two other staff members, then the food truck design of today must have space for these future goals.
 And only food truck builders who base the food truck design around their client’s goals will allow for this.

 3. Does Technology Have Any Place in Your Design